Religion in Singapore: Judaism

+Zoroastrianism

+There is a small community of about 300 Parsi Zoroastrians residing in Singapore.
+There is no fire temple in Singapore, but Zoroastrian House is home to the Parsi Zoroastrian Association of South East Asia, and contains a prayer hall for the community.

+New religious movements

+Arya Samaj

+The Arya Samaj is a Hindu new religious movement founded in 1875 in Bombay by Dayananda Saraswati.
+It decries idol worship and believes in early Vedic teaching.
+The movement's followers in Singapore, first established Arya Samaj in 1927.
+Its present building at Syed Alwi Road was opened in 1963 by Mollamal Sachdev, whose family gave generously to the building fund.

 Bahá'í Faith

 K. M. Fozdar (1898–1958) and Shirin Fozdar (1905–1992), were the first to introduce the Bahá'í Faith to Singapore when they settled here in 1950.
 Shirin Fozdar was well known throughout Singapore and Asia for her work in the cause of women's emancipation.
-Her arrival in Singapore had been preceded by an article in The Straits Times on 15 September 1950 under the heading "A Woman with a Message".
+Her arrival in Singapore had been preceded by an article in The Straits Times on 15 September 1950 under the heading "A Woman with a Message."
 Through the efforts of Dr and Mrs Fozdar, by 1952 there were enough Bahá'ís in Singapore to form the first Local Spiritual Assembly.
 The community has since grown to over 2000 members and today there are five Local Spiritual Assemblies in Singapore.

 Local Spiritual Assemblies oversee a wide range of activities including the education of children, devotional services, study classes, discussion groups, social functions, observance of holy days, marriages and funeral services.
 Bahá'í marriage is recognised under the laws of Singapore and the solemniser is appointed by the Registrar of Marriages.
 The Bahá'ís have been provided with a cemetery in Choa Chu Kang since 1957 and the nine Bahá'í Holy Days have been gazetted since 1972.
 Members of the first Local Spiritual Assembly of the Bahá'ís of Singapore, incorporated 28 July 1952.
 The five Local Spiritual Assemblies come under the jurisdiction of the Spiritual Assembly of the Bahá'ís of Singapore, the national governing council which was established in 1972.

 The national governing council also appoints the executive members of the various offices which plan and carry out social service projects and collaborate with government and non-government organisations.
 The Bahá'í teachings stress the importance of obedience to civil government and laws.
 While Bahá'ís may accept non-partisan government appointments, they do not engage in partisan political activity.
 The members firmly uphold the injunction of Bahá'u'lláh, that 'they must behave towards the government with loyalty, honesty and truthfulness'.

 There is no Baha'i House of Worship in Singapore, but there is a Baha'i Centre that serves as the administrative headquarters of the religion in Singapore.